 On top of this, any information you submit online is protected by data encryption.
 Your browser scrambles the information, which is later unscrambled when it gets to us.
 It cannot be read along the way.

 You may come across the term 128-bit SSL (Secure Socket Layer) technology.
 This is the way the data is scrambled and unscrambled again at each end.
 The latest browsers have this built in – and it is automatically enabled unless you turn it off.

 To prevent problems viewing secure sites like ours, it's always a good idea to have the latest version of your browser installed.
-For more help, talk to our technical support line on 0845 600 4388.
-This line is open 7am to 11pm Monday to Saturday, and 9am to 9pm on Sunday.
+For more help, talk to our technical support line on 0800 917 9170.
+This lines is open 7am to 9pm Monday to Saturday and 9am to 9pm Sundays.

 Changing your security details

 When you access your account online for the first time, we ask you to change your allocated Registration number to a number that is more memorable to you.

 You can change your Passcode/Password and Registration/Security Number at any time by using the 'Security Details' section of Online Banking.
 When changing your security details, use words and numbers you can easily remember, such as a place or name that you know, but make sure it's only memorable to you.
 You could also include numbers to make it harder for someone to guess.